Fame and Ultrafame: Measuring and comparing daily levels of `being talked about' for United States' presidents, their rivals, God, countries, and K-pop: Results

 We have made separate analyses of Zipf distributions for a day of Twitter versus the same day with retweets excluded.
 While removing retweets dropped `trump' in rankings, we observed the opposite for `@realdonaldtrump'.
 Trump's Twitter handle appears then to be involved more strongly in replies and fresh mentions than retweets.

 For the start of 2021, the violent incursion into the US Capitol by Trump supporters has lifted rates of `trump' even higher.
 The ban of Trump's account though means that his handle's counts would be 0 from 2021/01/09 on.
+Post the Capitol insurrection and ban, `trump' fell in rank to around $\zipfrank$=1000, where it remained roughly through the end of 2021/05.
 How long Trump will stay so central to the discourse on Twitter is unpredictable.

 Like `hillary', the histogram for `trump' is bimodal (Fig.~\ref{fig:ultrafame.storyturbulence_twitter_all_presidents_histograms003}).
 Before 2015/12/31, the median rank for `trump' was $\zipfrank$=22,046, the level of `afghanistan'.